Blog → Drone Battery Selection

 Send us your drone model, motor specifications, and application.
 Our engineering team will recommend the optimal Nexfly voltage and capacity configuration — and provide a technical data sheet for your platform.

-View All Nexfly Configurations
+Ask Our Engineers View All Nexfly Configurations